 - A fire caused by a gas leak

 - A blown tire

 Many people cannot afford the steep price of purchasing an RV or they want to use one occasionally, so they will rent one of these kinds of vehicles.
-When an accident takes place in a rented recreational vehicle, that raises the possibility that the legal issue known as “negligent entrustment” can come into play.
+When an accident takes place in a rented recreational vehicle, that raises the possibility that the legal issue of negligent entrustment coming into play.

-Negligent entrustment occurs when an entity or a person entrusts a vehicle to someone who is incompetent, reckless, or is not adequately licensed, and subsequently allowed to perform their job duties without the prerequisite license.
-It also takes place when the entity or person entrusting the vehicle should have known that the driver was, again, incompetent, reckless or inadequately licensed.
+Negligent entrustment occurs when an entity or a person entrusts a vehicle to someone who is incompetent, reckless, or is not adequately licensed, and negative consequences, such as a collision, result.
+This requires that the person or company entrusting the vehicle knew or should have known that the driver fell into one of the above categories.

-For instance, when someone drives a RV and intends to tow a car which results in the combined weight of the vehicles exceeding 26,000 pounds, the driver is required to maintain a Class A driver’s license.
+For instance, when someone drives a RV and intends to tow a car, which would result in the combined weight of the vehicles exceeding 26,000 pounds, the driver is required to maintain a Class A driver's license.
 If a person intends to drive an RV that weighs more than 26,000 by itself, that requires a Class B license.
-If the renting agency fails to diligently investigate and obtain information about the driver’s type of license, that could be grounds for negligent entrustment.
+If the renting agency fails to diligently investigate and obtain information about the driver's type of license, that could be grounds for negligent entrustment.